Last Updated on March 20, 2023 by Dave Schoenbeck

 Robert Cialdini, Ph.D., is the authority on persuasion.
 His book Influence: The Psychology of Persuasion is a masterclass on how to get people to say “yes.”
 Learning the art of persuasion in business is essential for any leader, as persuasion is at the heart of sales, management, marketing, and more.
-If we can become more persuasive, we will find many doors open to us.
+If we become more persuasive, we will find many doors open.

 Why is persuasion important in business?